biologist79/ESPuino/README.md

 * 20.12.2020: Due to memory-issues with webstreams, FTP needs to be activated by pressing pause+next-button now
 <br />More to come...
 * 23.12.2020: User-config is now split into general part (settings.h) and develboard-specific part (e.g. settings-lolin32.h)
+* 13.01.2020: Added fileexlorer to webgui.
+Now files and directories can be renamed, uploaded and deleted via webgui.
 ## Known bugs
 * Some webstreams don't run.
 Guess it's a combination of saturated connection-pool and lack of heap-memory.
 Works probably better if ESP32-WROVER is used, as this chip has PSRAM.
 Advice: Don't enable modules (e.g. MQTT) if you don't need them as this could save memory.
 * English translation for webgui is currently outdated.
 This will be fixed soon when i18n-support will be integrated.